Orbital Conch Piercing: The Complete Guide

 Ask any piercer, and they'll tell you that most of their business comes from ear piercings.
 With over a dozen possible piercing locations on one ear alone, ear piercings offer an easy and accessible way to express your individuality.

-If you're looking for a unique and eye-catching piercing for your ear, why not consider the orbital conch?
+If you're looking for a unique and eye-catching piercing for your ear, why not consider the Orbital Conch piercing?

 What is an Orbital Conch Piercing?